saschultz/Better-Doc/README.md

 * Copy the URL to this repository
 * Open terminal and navigate to the desktop
 * Clone this repository using command: git clone "insert-url-here"
+* You will need to install Node.js for OSX users with homebrew installed, run command:
+* `$ brew install node`
 * Navigate to the user directory in terminal using command cd ~
 * Create .gitignore_global file using command: touch .gitignore_global
 * Open .gitignore_global in text editor of choice and write: